addb-swstarlab/OANet/README.md

-external      : external matrix (TIME, RATE, WAF, SA) mode          : kind of neural network ('reshape' is a proposed model, 'single'is a single layer neural network) hidden_size   : hidden size of the model group_size    : group soze pf the model dot           : Whether to use dot-loss or not lamb          : application rate of dot loss lr            : learning rate
+external      : external matrix (TIME, RATE, WAF, SA) mode          : kind of neural network ('reshape' is a proposed model, 'single'is a single layer neural network) hidden_size   : hidden size of the model group_size    : group size of the model dot           : Whether to use dot-loss or not lamb          : application rate of dot loss lr            : learning rate